-What are Antimicrobial Textiles?
+What are Military Grade Textiles?

 Microorganisms are microscopic organisms that can be traced back to the first signs of life on earth.
 While invisible to the human eye, they exist everywhere and are constantly evolving and multiplying.
 While some types…